krajasekhar015/expense-docker/readme-files/docker-best-practices.md

 **some common options for lightweight Docker images:** </br>
 **1. Alpine Linux:** <br>
 Alpine is a minimal Docker image based on Alpine Linux, which is designed to be small and secure.
 Size is typically around 5 MB.
-Commonly used as a base image for many applications.
+Commonly used as a base image for many applications. <br>
 **2. BusyBox:** <br>
 BusyBox combines tiny versions of many common UNIX utilities into a single small executable.
 Size is usually around 1 MB.
-Ideal for simple scripts and minimal utilities.
+Ideal for simple scripts and minimal utilities. <br>
 **3. Scratch:** <br>
 Scratch is the most minimal image possible—it is essentially empty.
 It is often used for statically compiled binaries.
 Size is 0 MB (no layers).
-Best for Go applications or other statically linked binaries.
+Best for Go applications or other statically linked binaries. <br>
 **4. Distroless Images:** <br>
 Distroless images contain only your application and its runtime dependencies, without a full operating system.
 Size varies but typically smaller than standard images.
 Good for production deployments where you want minimal attack surface. <br>
 **5. Minimal Base Images** <br>
-    - **Debian Slim:** A smaller version of the Debian image.
+    - **Debian Slim:** A smaller version of the Debian image. <br>
-    - **Ubuntu Minimal:** A stripped-down version of the standard Ubuntu image.
+    - **Ubuntu Minimal:** A stripped-down version of the standard Ubuntu image. <br>

 **2. Optimize Image Size**